 If a party is dissatisfied with an appellate court ruling, an appeal may be initiated in a higher court, such as a state supreme court or the U.S. Supreme Court.
 The appropriate court depends on a number of factors, including which court made the initial ruling and whether the subject matter involves a federal question.
 Generally, the supreme courts are not required to hear every case and may choose which matters they will decide.
 These courts typically hear cases where lower courts have made conflicting decisions regarding the same issue, in order to provide uniformity in the law.
 A New York Appellate Attorney at the Law Office of Dimitrios Kourouklis, Ph.D. can discuss your legal matter if you wish to appeal a ruling from the appellate court.

 Contact an Experienced and Reputable New York Appellate Attorney Today

 For assistance with your appeal, contact one of our New York Appellate Attorneys at the Law Office of Dimitrios Kourouklis, Ph.D. at 929-400-7608.
-One of our attorneys can meet with you to discuss your case and develop a strategy to help you achieve the best outcome for your case.
+One of our New York Appellate Attorneys can meet with you to discuss your case and develop a strategy to help you achieve the best outcome for your case.